-- given due regard to the need to eliminate discrimination, harassment and victimisation, to - 42 advance equality of opportunity, and to foster good relations between people who share a

-- relevant Protected Characteristic (as defined in the Equality Act 2010) and those who do not share it - given regard to the need to reduce inequalities between patients in access to, and outcomes from healthcare services and to ensure services are provided in an integrated way where this might reduce health inequalities.
+- given due regard to the need to eliminate discrimination, harassment and victimisation, to advance equality of opportunity, and to foster good relations between people who share a relevant Protected Characteristic (as defined in the Equality Act 2010) and those who do not share it - given regard to the need to reduce inequalities between patients in access to, and outcomes from healthcare services and to ensure services are provided in an integrated way where this might reduce health inequalities.

-48 GPAS Guidelines in context
+GPAS Guidelines in context

-- The GPAS documents should be viewed as 'living documents'.
+The GPAS documents should be viewed as 'living documents'.
 The GPAS guidelines development, implementation and review should be seen not as a linear process, but as a cycle of interdependent activities.
-These in turn are part of a range of activities to translate evidence into practice, set standards and promote clinical excellence in patient care. - 53 Each of the GPAS chapters should be seen as independent but interlinked documents.
-Guidelines on 54 the general provision of anaesthetic services are detailed in the following chapters: - 55 Chapter 1: Guidelines for the Provision of Anaesthesia Services: The Good department - 56 Chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of 57 Elective and Urgent Care Patients. - 58 These guidelines apply to all patients who require anaesthesia or sedation, and are under the care of 59 an anaesthetist.
-For urgent or immediate emergency interventions, this guidance may need to be 60 modified as described in Chapter 5: Guidelines for the Provision of Emergency Anaesthesia. - 61 The rest of the chapters of GPAS apply only to the population groups and settings outlined in the - 62 'Scope' section of these chapters.
-They outline guidance that is additional, different or particularly 63 important to those population aroups and settings included in the 'Scope'.
-Unless otherwise stated - 64 within the chapter, the recommendations outlined in chapters 1-5 still apply. - Each chapter will undergo yearly review, and will be continuously updated in the light of new evidence. - 67 Guidelines alone will not result in better treatment and care for patients.
-Local and national 68 implementation is crucial for changes in practice necessary for improvements in treatment and - 69 patient care.
+These in turn are part of a range of activities to translate evidence into practice, set standards and promote clinical excellence in patient care.

+Each of the GPAS chapters should be seen as independent but interlinked documents.
+Guidelines on the general provision of anaesthetic services are detailed in the following chapters:

+- Chapter 1: Guidelines for the Provision of Anaesthesia Services: The Good department - Chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients. - These guidelines apply to all patients who require anaesthesia or sedation, and are under the care of an anaesthetist.
+For urgent or immediate emergency interventions, this guidance may need to be modified as described in Chapter 5: Guidelines for the Provision of Emergency Anaesthesia.

+The rest of the chapters of GPAS apply only to the population groups and settings outlined in the 'Scope' section of these chapters.
+They outline guidance that is additional, different or particularly important to those population groups and settings included in the 'Scope'.
+Unless otherwise stated within the chapter, the recommendations outlined in chapters 1-5 still apply.

+Each chapter will undergo yearly review, and will be continuously updated in the light of new evidence.

+Guidelines alone will not result in better treatment and care for patients.
+Local and national implementation is crucial for changes in practice necessary for improvements in treatment and patient care.

-70 Aims and objectives
+Aims and objectives

-- The objective of this chapter is to promote current best practice in service provision for anaesthetic care provided in the non-theatre environment.
-The guidance is intended for use by anaesthetists with - responsibilities for service delivery and healthcare managers. - 74 This guideline does not comprehensively describe clinical best practice in anaesthetic care in the non- - 75 theatre environment but is primarily concerned with the requirements for the provision of a safe, - effective, well-led service, which may be delivered by many different acceptable models.
-The guidance on provision of anaesthetic care in the non-theatre environment applies to all settings - guidance on provision of anaesthetic care in the non-theatre environment applies to all settings where this is undertaken, regardless of funding.
-All age groups are included within the guidance unless - 79 otherwise stated, reflecting the broad nature of this service. - 80 A wide range of evidence has been rigorously reviewed during the production of this chapter, - 81 including recommendations from peer reviewed publications and national guidance where - 82 available.
-However, both the authors and the CDG agreed that there is a paucity of level 1 evidence - relating to service provision for anaesthetic care in the non-theatre environment.
-In some cases, it has - 84 been necessary to include recommendations of good practice based on the clinical experience of - 85 the CDG.
+The objective of this chapter is to promote current best practice in service provision for anaesthetic care provided in the non-theatre environment.
+The guidance is intended for use by anaesthetists with responsibilities for service delivery and healthcare managers.

+This guideline does not comprehensively describe clinical best practice in anaesthetic care in the non-theatre environment but is primarily concerned with the requirements for the provision of a safe, effective, well-led service, which may be delivered by many different acceptable models.
+The guidance on provision of anaesthetic care in the non-theatre environment applies to all settings where this care is undertaken, regardless of funding.
+All age groups are included within the guidance unless otherwise stated, reflecting the broad nature of this service.

+A wide range of evidence has been rigorously reviewed during the production of this chapter, including recommendations from peer-reviewed publications and national guidance where available.
+However, both the authors and the Chapter Development Group (CDG) agreed that there is a paucity of level 1 evidence relating to service provision for anaesthetic care in the non-theatre environment.
+In some cases, it has been necessary to include recommendations of good practice based on the clinical experience of the CDG.
 We hope that this document will act as a stimulus for future research.

-- 86 The recommendations in this chapter will support the RCoA's Anaesthesia Clinical Services - 87 Accreditation (ACSA) process.
+The recommendations in this chapter will support the RCoA's Anaesthesia Clinical Services Accreditation (ACSA) process.

-88 Scope
+Scope

-89 Target audience
+Target audience